Skip to main content

 This activity has been submitted to the Midwest Multistate Division for approval to award contact hours.
 The Midwest Multistate Division is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

-Additionally, this activity provides continuing education contact hours for social workers through Northwestern Medicine
+Additionally, this activity provides 4.5 continuing education contact hours for physical therapists and occupational therapists, and 3.0 continuing education hours for social workers.

 For more information regarding contact hours, please contact cancer@northwestern.edu.